 ¶ Similar to former binary-Sun, the super-Jupiter-mass components of former binary-Companion spiraled in and merged almost 4 billion years later, at about 650 Ma, in an asymmetrical merger explosion that gave the newly-formed Companion escape velocity from the Sun.
 The high-angular-momentum Companion-merger debris disk (which was not siderophile depleted) condensed cold classical Kuiper belt objects in situ against Neptune’s outer 2:3 resonance.

 * Note, unorthodox capitalization indicates unorthodox definitions.
 ‘SUPER-Jupiter’, ‘SUPER-Neptune’ and ‘SUPER-Earth’ are the names for the former residual cores formed in the first three trifurcation generations, and ‘Brown Dwarf’ is the name of the original prestellar core of the solar system.

 Star formation stages:

-¶ 2) Prestellar core: A gravitating prestellar core ends with the formation of the second hydrostatic core when hydrogen gas endothermically dissociates into atomic hydrogen at around 2000 K.
+¶ 2) Prestellar core: A gravitating prestellar core ends with the second collapse, when hydrogen gas endothermically dissociates into atomic hydrogen at around 2000 K.

 prediction.”
 (Machida et al. 2011)